nathanmerrill/KotHComm/README.md

     maven { url "https://jitpack.io" }
 }
 dependencies {
-    compile 'com.github.nathanmerrill:KoTHComm:1.0.1'
+    compile 'com.github.nathanmerrill:KoTHComm:1.0.10' //Whatever the latest version is here: https://github.com/nathanmerrill/KotHComm/releases
 }
 ```

-If you don't want to use Gradle, you have 2 other options:
+If you don't want to use Gradle, you can also:

-1. Use KoTHComm as a Git submodule by cloning it into your project directory
+1. Use Maven to manage your project (you'll need to add jitpack as a repository, and this project as a dependency)
 2. Download the [latest release JAR](https://github.com/nathanmerrill/KotHComm/releases), and use it as a library
+3. Use KoTHComm as a Git submodule by cloning it into your project directory

 ##Write some code